-The school/college must have processes in place whereby students/graduates are observed and assessed formatively and summatively, with timely documentation to assure accuracy of the assessment, performing each of the following competencies:
+The college must have processes in place whereby students are observed and assessed, with timely documentation to assure accuracy of the assessment for having attained each of the following competencies:

-- 1. comprehensive patient diagnosis (problem solving skills), appropriate use of clinical laboratory testing, and record management - 2. comprehensive treatment planning including patient referral when indicated - 3. anesthesia and pain management, patient welfare - 4. basic surgery skills, experience, and case management - 5. basic medicine skills, experience and case management - 6. emergency and intensive care case management - 7. health promotion, disease prevention/biosecurity, zoonosis, and food safety - 8. client communications and ethical conduct - 9. critical analysis of new information and research findings relevant to veterinary medicine
+- 1. comprehensive patient diagnosis (problem solving skills), appropriate use of clinical laboratory testing, and record management - 2. comprehensive treatment planning including patient referral when indicated - 3. anesthesia and pain management, patient welfare - 4. basic surgery skills, experience, and case management - 5. basic medicine skills, experience and case management - 6. emergency and intensive care case management - 7. health promotion, disease prevention/biosecurity, zoonosis, and food safety - 8. ethical and professional conduct; client demonstrate an understanding and sensitivity to how clients' diversity and individual circumstance can impact health care - 9. critical analysis of new information and research findings relevant to veterinary medicine

-The Council on Education expects that 80% or more of each college's graduating senior students sitting for the NAVLE will have passed at the time of graduation. \
+The Council on Education expects that 80% or more of each college's graduating senior students sitting for the NAVLE will have passed at the time of graduation.\